vfongmala/functional-programming/Chaper1/Part2.md

 * All base on Haskell language

 Script
-- use .hs extension
+- use `.hs` extension
-- start GHCI with the script by ghci `<script file name>.hs`
+- start GHCI with the script by type `ghci <script file name>.hs`
-- function in the script will be available in the command prompt
+- defined function in the script will be available in the command prompt

 Commands
 - `:reload` -> command to reload file